larsbrinkhoff/pdp10-its-disassembler/README.md

 - Add or delete DEC-style text file line numbers.
 - Extract files from a DECtape image in TENDMP/DTBOOT format.
 - Create a TENDMP/DTBOOT image.
+- Print entried in a WAITS accounting file.

 ## File formats supported.